PostOwl/postowl-website/content/docs/administration-guide/deploy.md

 In the past, the problem with shutting down is that it would take some time for your site to start up again - remember the Heroku free plan?!
 Fly.io use [firecracker vms](https://fly.io/docs/reference/architecture/#compute) which start almost instantly.
 If your site goes to sleep, you'll hardly notice it starting up from a cold start (in our tests it takes about 200ms)! 🔥

 The default configuration in PostOwl has `auto_stop_machines = true` in `fly.toml.example`.
 We recommend you keep this setting.
-We have code that gracefully closes the database connectionshuts and shuts down the application server before the machine stops.
+We have code that gracefully closes the database connection and shuts down the application server before the machine stops.

 Now you can have the benefits of a dynamic web application without the costs of keeping a VPS up all the time.
 And you're being kind to the environment! 🌳